Northeast Airlines: Early days and certification

+New name, World War II and jets

-The name Northeast Airlines was adopted on November 19, 1940.
+The name Northeast Airlines was adopted on November 19, 1940, which was duly approved by the CAB, including the required signature of President Franklin D. Roosevelt.
 During World War II Northeast pioneered transatlantic service for the military under contract from the U.S. Army Air Forces.
+In June 1944, the CAB approved the takeover of moribund Mayflower Airlines, giving Northeast routes to Cape Cod, Nantucket and Martha's Vineyard from Boston.
 After the war, Northeast began hourly service between Boston and New York using DC-4s.
-Northeast applied for authorization to operate passenger service across the Atlantic but were stymied by the Civil Aeronautics Board, which awarded the routes to Pan American World Airways and TWA.
+Northeast applied for authorization to operate passenger service across the Atlantic but were stymied by the Civil Aeronautics Board, which in June 1945 awarded the routes to Pan American World Airways, American Export Airlines and TWA.

 In 1956 Northeast began service to Washington National Airport, and received a temporary certificate to serve Florida, for which the airline purchased a fleet of new DC-6Bs.

+Northeast ordered ten Vickers Viscounts in the late 1950s and used them until financial problems in the early 1960s forced the company to return them to the manufacturer.
 Beginning on December 17, 1959, Northeast became one of the early jet operators, flying a leased TWA Boeing 707-331 round trip between New York and Miami.

-Northeast ordered ten Vickers Viscounts in the late 1950s and used them until financial problems in the early 1960s forced the company to return them to the manufacturer.
-Northeast leased a single Boeing 707 from TWA for 1959-60 winter flights to Florida.
 In 1960 Northeast leased six Convair 880s and flew them to Florida for several years.